Narotam-Mishra/react-native-learning/ReadMe.txt

 # The `SectionList` component accepts many of the same props as `FlatList` along with few additional ones.
 For example - `ItemSeparatorComponent` prop.

 # Apart of above props, `SectionList` component accepts many more props.

+## Section 8 - Inputs and Forms

+## Lec 57 - Inputs and Forms (2:08)

+# Input in RN vs Web

+# When we developing UI for web applications we have lots of HTML elements at our disposal to capture user inputs.
+For example - input fields, text areas, dropdown menus, checkboxes, radio groups and many more.
+However when it comes to working with React Native our options are more limited.
+Currently core React Native library only provides two input components i.e, text inpt and switch.
+Apart from these Expo provides additional components like checkboxes and date pickers through the Expo SDK.

+# Forms in RN

+# Reading forms in React native presents another challenge and here we typically focus on four key aspects :-
+1).
+Managing Form State :- Controlling the dynamic data within our forms, 2).
+Handling Form Validation :- Ensuring the integrity and validity of the user's input, 3).
+Displaying Validation Messages :- Communicating the results of the validation to the user, 4).
+Submitting Form Data :- Sending the collected information where it needs to go.

+Althought above steps can be streamlined with libraries like React Hook Form.

+# Create new RN project name `RNForms` - `npx create-expo-app@latest RNForms --template blank@sdk-49`

+## Lec 58 - TextInput (5:09)

+#